dltj/dltj-blog/content/2021-12-31-fixing-webmentions.md

   -  static website
 ---
 Okay, a half-step backward to fix something I broke yesterday.
-As I [described earlier this year](https://dltj.org/article/dltj-with-webmention/), this static website blog uses the {% include robustlink.html href="https://www.w3.org/TR/webmention/" versionurl="https://web.archive.org/web/20210711010105/https://www.w3.org/TR/webmention/" versiondate="2021-07-11" title="Webmention, a W3C Recommendation" anchor="Webmention protocol" %} to notify others when I link to their content and receive notifications from others.
+As I [described earlier this year](https://dltj.org/article/dltj-with-webmention/), this static website blog uses the {{ robustlink(href="https://www.w3.org/TR/webmention/", versionurl="https://web.archive.org/web/20210711010105/https://www.w3.org/TR/webmention/", versiondate="2021-07-11", title="Webmention, a W3C Recommendation", anchor="Webmention protocol") }} to notify others when I link to their content and receive notifications from others.
-Behind the scenes, I'm using the Jekyll plugin called {% include robustlink.html href="https://github.com/aarongustafson/jekyll-webmention_io/" versionurl="https://web.archive.org/web/20210712020229/https://github.com/aarongustafson/jekyll-webmention_io/" versiondate="2021-07-11" title="Jekyll-webmention_io project homepage" anchor="jekyll-webmention_io" %} to integrate Webmention data into my blog's content.
+Behind the scenes, I'm using the Jekyll plugin called {{ robustlink(href="https://github.com/aarongustafson/jekyll-webmention_io/", versionurl="https://web.archive.org/web/20210712020229/https://github.com/aarongustafson/jekyll-webmention_io/", versiondate="2021-07-11", title="Jekyll-webmention_io project homepage", anchor="jekyll-webmention_io") }} to integrate Webmention data into my blog's content.
-Each time the contents of this site is built, that plug-in contacts the {% include robustlink.html href="https://webmention.io/" versionurl="https://web.archive.org/web/20210707082122/https://webmention.io/" versiondate="2021-07-11" title="webmention.io homepage" anchor="Webmention.IO service" %} to receive its Webmention data.
+Each time the contents of this site is built, that plug-in contacts the {{ robustlink(href="https://webmention.io/", versionurl="https://web.archive.org/web/20210707082122/https://webmention.io/", versiondate="2021-07-11", title="webmention.io homepage", anchor="Webmention.IO service") }} to receive its Webmention data.
 (Webmention.IO holds onto it between Jekyll builds since there is no always-on "dltj.org" server to receive notifications from others.)
 The plug-in caches that information to ease the burden on the Webmention.IO service.

-The previous CloudFormation-based process was using AWS CodeBuild natively, and the Webmention cache was stored in {% include robustlink.html href="https://aws.amazon.com/blogs/devops/how-to-enable-caching-for-aws-codebuild/" versionurl="https://web.archive.org/web/20191223063653/https://aws.amazon.com/blogs/devops/how-to-enable-caching-for-aws-codebuild/" versiondate="2021-12-31" title="How to Enable Caching for AWS CodeBuild | AWS DevOps Blog" anchor="CodeBuild's caching function" %}.
+The previous CloudFormation-based process was using AWS CodeBuild natively, and the Webmention cache was stored in {{ robustlink(href="https://aws.amazon.com/blogs/devops/how-to-enable-caching-for-aws-codebuild/", versionurl="https://web.archive.org/web/20191223063653/https://aws.amazon.com/blogs/devops/how-to-enable-caching-for-aws-codebuild/", versiondate="2021-12-31", title="How to Enable Caching for AWS CodeBuild | AWS DevOps Blog", anchor="CodeBuild's caching function") }}.
 CodeBuild automatically downloads the previous cache into the working directory for each build iteration and then automatically uploads the cache as the build is completed.
 Handy, right?